cat316/ken_git_repos/README.md

 I'll meet you over there, can't wait to get started!

 This repository is licensed under [MIT](../LICENSE) (c) 2019 GitHub, Inc.

+Step 1: Enable GitHub Pages

+Welcome to GitHub pages and Jekyll

+Step 1: Enable GitHub Pages

+Welcome to GitHub pages and Jekyll

+If you're new to GitHub Pages, or you want to learn how to build and host a GitHub Pages site, you're in the right place.
+With GitHub Pages, you can host content like documentation, resumes, or any other static content that you'd like.

+New to Github?

+For this course, you'll need to know how to create a branch on GitHub,